greenelab/deep-review/all-sections.md

 3D deep architecture was successful at learning high-level brain tumor appearance features jointly from MRI, functional MRI and diffusion MRI images, outperforming single-modality or 2D models.
-Overall, the variety of modalities, properties and sizes of training sets, dimensionality of input, and, finally, the importance of end goals in medical image analysis are provoking a development of specialized deep neural network architectures, training and validation protocols, and input representations that are not characteristic of
+Overall, the variety of modalities, properties and sizes of training sets, the dimensionality of input, and, finally, the importance of end goals in medical image analysis are provoking a development of specialized deep neural network architectures, training and validation protocols, and input representations that are not characteristic of